mtaghavi2005/SQL_AE_Test/README.md

 `scripts/run-ae-model-deployment.ps1` performs idempotent Always Encrypted deployment:

-1. Calls `ae-dump-targets` to gather the desired state.
+1. Loads AE targets from a JSON file.
 2. Imports `AE-Helper.psm1`.
 3. Ensures enclave-enabled Column Master Key (CMK) and Column Encryption Keys (CEKs) exist in Azure SQL (backed by Azure Key Vault).
-4. Applies encryption or decryption for each mapped column based on the model output.
+4. Applies encryption or decryption for each mapped column based on the JSON targets.
-5. (Optional) Runs cleanup to remove orphaned encrypted columns or unused keys.
+5. (Optional) Runs cleanup to remove orphaned CEKs and CMKs for the specified schema.

-The helper module provisions CMKs with `AllowEnclaveComputations`, creates CEKs using Azure Key Vault tokens, and verifies `sys.column_master_keys.enclave_computations_enabled = 1` after provisioning.
+The helper module provisions CMKs with `AllowEnclaveComputations`, creates CEKs using Azure Key Vault tokens.
+Azure Key Vault key names use hyphens instead of underscores (e.g., `CMK_App` → `CMK-App`).

 ## 🚀 Getting Started